imanechkikar/CV/README.md

 ### Oho Group Ltd
 **Recruitment Consultant** &mdash; London, UK | *October 2012 – March 2014*

-I have been working as a Recruitment Consultant in the IT Sector.
+I have been working as a Recruitment Consultant in the IT Sector for 18 months.
+Main tasks:
-* Searching and selection of the potential candidates .
+* Searching and selection of the potential candidates.
 * Schedule interviews and communicate interview details to candidates.
 Test candidates' preparation before the interviews and make certain they have all of the information needed.
 * Enter and maintain integrity of data in recruiting database (Voyager) and produce ad hoc recruiting searches.
 * Attended several technology fairs and conferences.